davegurnell/bulletin/README.md

 ~~~

 No update function is required.

 Bulletin matches fields in `Update` to fields in `Person` by name and type.
 The only restriction is that the fields have to be defined in the same order.

+If a field in the update has the same type as a field in the original,
+it always overwrites the original.

+If a field in the update is an `Option` of a field in the original,
+it overwrites the original iff it is set to `Some`.

 If you try to merge a data structure that doesn't conform to the correct patterns,
 you'll get a compile error: